brightmart/bert_language_understanding/README.md

 2.position embedding is not shared between with pretrain and fine-tuning yet.

 3.pre-train withfine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
+[DONE]

 ## Reference